aakriiti2504/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
+This analysis is conducted so that the detailed information of number of future retirees can be obtained for the Pewlett Hackard company.
+Various other analysis related to mentorship and eligibilities will be discussed in detail here.

 ## Background:
 Pewlett Hackard is a huge and a well established company having several thousand employees.
 As baby boomers begin to retire at a rapid rate, the company is looking towards the future in two ways: